mdb/mdb.github.io/source/blog/2016-08-19-verify-docker-builds-in-concourse.html.markdown

 **Problem**: [TravisCI](https://travis-ci.org) can be configured to run CI against a docker image's [source code repository](https://travis-ci.org/mdb/docker-wct).
 But how can Concourse's `pull-request` resource be configured to test that `docker build` of a `Dockerfile` works as expected in a repo that houses such a `Dockerfile`?

 **Solution**: Configure the Concourse's pull request verification job to use the `docker-image` resource type, thus performing a `docker build` using the `Dockerfile` during a pull request's continuous integration.
+Note line 41 in the `pipeline.yml`.

 # The pipeline.yml